-San Jose rules gun owners must have liability cover
+California firearms: City rules gun owners must have liability cover

 Six other states and the District of Columbia have an assault weapons ban in place, according to the gun safety group Giffords.

-San Jose's mayor Sam Liccardo said as well as the insurance, gun owners would be required to pay an annual fee.
-Funds raised from both would go towards initiatives aimed at reducing gun violence and gun harms.
+San Jose Mayor Sam Liccardo said that as well as the insurance, gun owners would be required to pay an annual fee.

+Funds raised from both would go towards initiatives aimed at reducing gun violence and harm, he said.

 He told the BBC the US had got itself into a "horrific situation" with gun violence and Congress had "basically been paralysed for decades over gun legislation".
 His council's move was an attempt to find a different solution, he said.

-He agreed that simply asking gun owners to pay for an insurance policy would probably not deter them from ownership - the legislation was not about trying to make it financially prohibitive.

-Instead, he said the additional annual fee - which will be around $25-35 - would help fund research by a group of experts in a number of fields including domestic violence, suicide prevention and mental health, to try to look at the root causes of all incidences of gun harm.

-"Mass shootings tend to grab the headlines, but this is about the much wider issue of gun harm in our communities.
+"Mass shootings tend to grab the headlines, but this is about the much wider issue of gun harm in our communities," Mr Liccardo said.

-"4.6 million children live in homes where a gun is kept loaded and unlocked in their home in this country.
-Accidents in the home is perhaps something that can be reduced by better gun safety education and programmes - the fee can help towards this."

-Mayor Liccardo said that since his council had been looking into longer term solutions and programmes to deter gun harm, several mayors from across the US had contacted him for advice on similar moves in their own cities.
+He added that since his council had been looking into longer term solutions and programmes to deter gun harm, several mayors from across the US had contacted him for advice on similar moves in their own cities.

 Shannon Watts, founder of Moms Demand Action, said following "unthinkable tragedies from gun violence" the council's action "will save lives".

-The National Foundation For Gun Rights has threatened to sue the city of San Jose, describing legislators as "gun-grabbers" who want to "tax law-abiding gun owners simply for exercising their Second Amendment rights".
+The National Foundation For Gun Rights has threatened to sue San Jose, describing legislators as "gun-grabbers" who want to "tax law-abiding gun owners simply for exercising their Second Amendment rights".

 A statement from the group added: "This is just as unthinkable as imposing a 'free speech tax' or a 'church attendance tax'.